 We believe that all students can learn and achieve at high levels if given the opportunity.
 Our mission is to help students develop the knowledge and skills they need to seize those opportunities.
 Great education transforms lives.

 KIPP New Orleans Schools is a non-profit network of college-preparatory, public charter schools serving elementary, middle, and high school students.
-Over the past 12 years, we have established a track record of preparing our students for success in both college and life.
+During the past 12 years, we have established a track record of preparing our students for success in both college and life.

 Our schools are part of the free public school system and enrollment is open to all students.